 In May 2012, Michael Bräuer was elected as Director and Wilfried Wang as Deputy Director of the Architecture Section.

-The subject of architecture in the Academy blog
+The Subject of Architecture on the Academy Blog

 Texts of lectures or speeches, video recordings of events, audio recordings, and other material are available under “News” or in the Akademie der Künste blog.